umax/aiodatastore/README.md

 key2 = Key(PartitionId("project1"), [PathElement("Kind1", name="name1")])
 ```

 To create an entity, you have to specify entity key and properties.
 Properties is a dict with string keys and typed values.
-For each data type the library provides corresponding [value](https://cloud.google.com/datastore/docs/reference/data/rest/Shared.Types/Value) class.
-For every value (except ArrayValue) you can specify should it be indexed or not (indexed by default):
+For each [data type](https://cloud.google.com/datastore/docs/reference/data/rest/Shared.Types/Value) the library provides corresponding value class.
+Every value (except ArrayValue) can be indexed or not (indexed by default):
 ```python
 from aiodatastore import Entity, Key, PartitionId, PathElement from aiodatastore import (